 Whether this is your child's first dental visit or first visit with us, having a positive attitude will make a great impression on your child.
-If you have scheduled an initial exam, we will be doing a complete examination of your child's mouth, teeth and supporting tissues.
-In addition, we will evaluate the occlusion (the way teeth bite).
-A fair amount of time will be spent discussing the causes and prevention of dental disease.
-We will review your child's oral hygiene, fluoride intake and diet.
-Indicated radiographs (x-rays) will be recommended to assure a thorough and comprehensive evaluation.
+During the initial appointment, we will examine your child’s mouth, teeth, and gums.
+When indicated, radiographs (x-rays) will be recommended to assure a thorough and comprehensive evaluation.
 Your child's teeth will be cleaned and a topical fluoride applied.
-Following all of this, the examining doctor will discuss any treatment recommendations and answer any questions you may have.
+We will discuss the causes and prevention of dental disease as well as review your child's oral hygiene, fluoride intake, and diet.
+The dentist will discuss any treatment recommendations and answer any questions you may have.

 If you have any questions prior to your visit, please contact us.

 For your convenience prior to visiting our office, please print and read the below listed forms, complete the information and bring them with you to your first visit.